Student Visa responsibilities

 Student Visa extensions can be provided for very specific cases.

 As a continuing student you will be required to ensure that you are entitled to a visa extension and that you meet all the Student Visa requirements (as continuing students you will only need to meet the financial requirements*).

-Please ensure that you have spoken to the course office for your programme and/or your academic adviser regarding your academic eligibility and necessity of the extension.
+Please read all the sub-sections below to understand if you are eligible for the CAS extension.
+Please also ensure that you have spoken to the course office for your programme and/or your academic adviser regarding your academic eligibility and necessity of the extension.

 Once you have confirmed your eligibility, please complete the CAS Request Form.
 Ensure that you complete all the relevant questions for your particular case before you submit it.

 If you need advice or clarification before completing the form, please contact the International Advice Team on firstname.lastname@example.org.